 Celebrate your Members

 When running an organization, investing time in your community is the most important thing you can do to build trust and a strong community network.
-At My Place Realty, we started investing time in our members by celebrating them and collaborating with our community.
+At Thorwin Properties, we started investing time in our members by celebrating them and collaborating with our community.

 For example, in July this year, we celebrated our first ever Tenant Appreciation Day, with donations going to the Manitoba Mutts Dog Rescue.
 We found an organization that we as a team are passionate about supporting, and invited tenants to the event to help support this wonderful charity.
 Not only did this advance our mission to volunteer and give back, but it also worked to strengthen our bond with our tenants and build community.